leobudima/elogii-blog/content/how-vehicle-routing-and-scheduling-work-in-logistics.md

 Calculating and tracking [**key performance metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/) is the only way to determine the success of your delivery operations.

-**Key performance indicators (KPIs)** are both practical and objective measurement of progress towards an already planned goal or against a required standard of performance.
+**Key performance indicators (KPIs)** are both practical and objective measurements of progress towards an already planned goal or against a required standard of performance.

 While there are a lot of delivery logistics KPIs you can measure, the top seven metrics include: